yeastrc/mason-sequence-coverage-tool/README.md

 Simple tool for viewing sequence coverage as a read stack for a protein sequence and identified peptides.

-1. Download the zip file from the latest release, unzip and open mason-sequence-coverage-tool.html in a web browser.
+1. Download the zip file from the latest release (https://github.com/yeastrc/mason-sequence-coverage-tool/releases), unzip and open mason-sequence-coverage-tool.html in a web browser.
 2. Paste protein sequence coverage in first field.
 3. Paste list of peptide sequence in second field.
 4. Click "generate image".